postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 1. Open the **Settings** app and go to **Security > Encryption & credentials**.
 1. Select **Install a certificate** and select the **CA Certificate** option.
 1. A security warning displays.
 Select **Install anyway** to proceed.
 1. Browse for and select the `postman-proxy-ca.crt` certificate file.
-A message displays stating that the certificate is installed.
+You will see a message that the certificate is installed.
 You can now capture traffic through a web browser on Android.

 **Need to capture requests from an Android app?** To capture requests from an Android app, you need to add a network security configuration file to your app to trust the `postman-proxy-ca.crt` certificate.
 For more information, see [Trust additional CAs](https://developer.android.com/training/articles/security-config#TrustingAdditionalCas) on the Android Developers portal.